 A television writer is a skilled writer responsible for the developing, writing, and revision of scripts so that they are ready for the silver screen.
 They are responsible for creating all plot lines, characters, dialogue and situations.
-Episodic television writers also work as producers to oversee the budget and overall quality of production of a series.
 Television writers usually work as part of a group of writers to ensure that scripts are written well and meet strict deadlines.

 When a script is picked up for a pilot episode, the writer is involved in many aspects.
 He will be the one to hire the director of a given episode, work with a line producer to hire a crew, and supervise casting and post-production efforts.
 The head writer is also referred to as the “showrunner”.